damacus/terraform-aws-asg/README.md

 # terraform-module-asg

-Terraform Module for creating ECS AutoScaling Groups
+An opinionated Terraform Module for creating ECS AutoScaling Groups

+## Features

+- Scheduled up size up and down of the cluster between work hours (6am and 8pm)
+- Amazonlinux-2 AMI